Applications for this position close on June 15, 2026.

 fRI Research is an independent not-for-profit research institute that conducts practical science to improve land and resource management.
-We are proud of our values which notably include research excellence and independence.
-Our office is located in Hinton, Alberta, 20 minutes east of Jasper National Park, and 3 hours west of Edmonton.
-For more information about us, please visit our website.
+We are proud of our strong shareholder support which includes the Government of Alberta, Jasper National Park, West Fraser, Weyerhaeuser, Tolko, Canfor, and Vanderwell Contractors.
+Our office is in Hinton, Alberta, 20 minutes east of Jasper National Park, and 3 hours west of Edmonton.
+Hinton, set amidst the stunning scenery of the Alberta Rockies, is a community of 10,000 in the heart of a four-season recreational paradise.
+Our region offers outstanding mountain biking, climbing, hiking, and skiing opportunities, as well as plenty of arts and cultural activities.
+For more information about fRI Research please visit our website.

+The Healthy Landscapes Program has explored the application of ecosystem-based management (EBM) principles to forested landscapes in western Canada for over 30 years.
+Its partnership base includes over 25 land management and NGO organizations across five provinces and territories, and more than ten academic and research institutes.
 The next phase of the Healthy Landscapes Program will be developed jointly by the new Program Lead, the Activity Team, and the fRI Research shareholders.
 These may include further studies into EBM and disturbance dynamics, challenges related to a changing climate, as well as projects related to outreach and education as related to forest ecology.

 Job description